-- 6. Position the unit flat on a stable surface with the right side up. - 7.
-Remove the thin client access panel.
-See Removing and replacing the access panel on page 10. - WARNING!
-To reduce risk of personal injury from hot surfaces, allow the internal system components to cool before you touch them. - 8.
-Locate the memory module on the system board.
-See Locating internal components on page 13. - 9.
-To remove a memory module, press outward on the two latches on each side of the memory module (1), rotate the memory module up, and then pull the memory module out of the socket (2).
+- Remove the thin client access panel.
+See Removing the access panel on page 14.
+1. - MARNING!
+To reduce risk of personal injury from hot surfaces, allow the internal system components to cool before you touch them. - Locate the memory module on the system board.
+See Locating internal components on page 17.

+3. To remove the memory module, press outward on the latches on each side of the memory module (1), rotate the memory module up, and then pull the memory module out of the socket (2).

-10. Slide the new memory module (1) into the socket at approximately a 30° angle, and then press the memory module down (2) so that the latches lock it in place.
+4. Slide the new memory module (1) into the socket at approximately a 30° angle, and then press the memory module down (2) so that the latches lock it in place.

-- NOTE: A memory module can be installed in only one way.
-Match the notch on the module with the tab on the memory socket. - 11.
-Replace the access panel.
-See Removing and replacing the access panel on page 10. - 12.
-Replace the thin client stand. - 13.
-Reconnect external devices, reconnect the power cord, and then turn the thin client on. - 14.
-Lock any security devices that were disengaged when the thin client access panel was removed.
+NOTE: A memory module can be installed in only one way.
+Match the notch on the module with the tab on the memory socket.

+5. Replace the access panel.
+See Replacing the access panel on page 16.